microsoft/FluidFramework/tools/build-tools/src/bumpVersion/README.md

 ### Update dependencies across monorepo or independent packages

-Note that the dependencies update is all done in the context of the current branch, regardless of what version it is in master or release/* branches
+Note that the dependencies update is all done in the context of the current branch, regardless of what version it is in main or release/* branches

 **Example 1**: bumping dependencies `@fluidframework/common-utils`

-The version in the current branch off `master` for `@fluidframework/common-utils` is `0.17.0`, and client and server repo is still depending on previous released version 0.15.0.
+The version in the current branch off `main` for `@fluidframework/common-utils` is `0.17.0`, and client and server repo is still depending on previous released version 0.15.0.
 New functionality is added to `@fluidframework/common-utils` that client will need.
 To update the version to the latest:

 ```sh
 bump-version -d @fluidframework/common-utils